KRakeesh04/s1/src/content/docs/properties-of-materials/basics/03-ceramics.md

 - [superconductors](/properties-of-materials/electrical-properties/semiconductivity/)
   (only few, and only at very low temperatures)

+## Types

+2 types:

+- Traditional - clay-based items like pottery, porcelain, and tiles
+- Advanced - like silicon carbide, boron nitride, zirconia

 ## Examples

 - Sand
 - Tiles
 - Cement
 - Concrete

-2 types:

-- Traditional - clay-based items (like pottery, porcelain, tiles)
-- Advanced - (like silicon carbide, boron nitride, zirconia)